 Development, introduction and widespread dissemination of new technologies in the health sector contribute dramatically to better health outcomes, including for the poorest and most marginalized.
 About 85% of the world’s children benefit from essential vaccines; the increased variety of modern contraceptive methods contributes dramatically to reducing maternal and child mortality; new biomedical prevention and treatment tools are helping to drive progress against HIV and non- communicable diseases; real-time data collection and monitoring is improving the performance of front-line health services even in the poorest countries and communities; inexpensive household-level water purification systems are reducing exposure to water- borne pathogens.

-There are more and more effective and affordable biomedical, environmental and health-system tools to improve health outcomes.
+There are increasingly more effective and affordable biomedical, environmental and health-system tools to improve health outcomes.
 At USC and beyond, however, more attention is needed to develop, introduce and disseminate innovative technologies that cultivate and reinforce healthy behavior and influence the broader social, economic and political determinants of health.

 Some examples have emerged about the potential of this field of work, including the use of video games on mobile phones to encourage children to use toilets in India and testing of different economic incentive models for peer education about HIV among sex workers in East Africa.
 Scientific, technological and logistical innovation have increasingly resulted in the creation of interventions that people can use themselves without direct reliance on a healthcare professional or institution.